Social media is no longer an optional marketing channel -- it's a necessary one.

 SME is both a strategic services agency and a blog with a bevy of social media and marketing experts.
-The SME blog is consistently considered one of the most insightful in the industry, and several of their authors have written popular books on several aspects of digital and social marketing.
+The SME blog is consistently considered one of the most insightful in the industry, and several of its authors have written popular books on several aspects of digital and social marketing.

-2) Scott Monty
+2. Scott Monty

-Ebooks on Social Media
+Social Media Publishing Templates

 These ebooks will provide deeper information on specific networks and topics.

-Videos on Social Media
+Social Media Marketing Courses

-You can't talk about social media without talking about speaker, author, and social expert Gary Vaynerchuk.
+You can't talk about social media without talking about the speaker, author, and social expert Gary Vaynerchuk.
 On the Gary Vee Show, he takes questions from his audience and answers them as only he can.
 If you have a burning question on social media marketing, send it to him.

-Podcasts on Social Media
+Social Media Podcasts

 If you like to learn while you chill, work out, or commute to and from work, podcasts are one of the best ways to do it.
 And these podcasts will help you develop your social media expertise.

-Michael, from Social Media Examiner, brings you success stories and expert interviews from leading social media marketing pros.
+Michael Stelzner, from Social Media Examiner, brings you success stories and expert interviews from leading social media marketing pros.

 If you like to stay up-to-date on digital tools, apps, and software for social media marketing, this is the podcast for you.

-Slideshows and Infographics on Social Media
+Slideshows & Infographics About Social Media